Vector Nematodynamics with Symmetry-driven Energy Exchange: The Lagrangian

+The lowest-order distortion-dependent part of the Lagrangian $\mathcal{L}_q$ representing the elastic energy per unit volume can be also constructed in alternative ways, out of which we choose the one most similar by its structure to its director-based analog \eqref{elastK}:

-The usage of the vector order parameter enables applying to systems with a variable modulus the classical EL formalism with minimal adjustments.
-In 3D, it can be further extended to biaxial nematics, which would require supplementing the three parameters defining the inclination of the main axis by a 2D vector characterizing the projection of a secondary director on the plane normal to the primary one.
-However, it doesn't help a harsher problem: the inadequacy of applying Onsager's relations for derivation of a complete set of nematodynamic equations.
-This procedure involves an arbitrary tumbling parameter, and instabilities, forbidden in passive systems have been observed within some range of the latter's values \cite{me22, mebook}, suggesting that drastic changes of the approach are necessary.
-As we shall further see (restricting to uniaxial nematics), vector-based approach is particularly helpful in the study of interaction between nematic alignment and fluid flow.
+The first (splay) term is unique, while the choice of $\mathbf{q}_i$ in the bend and twist terms is arbitrary.
+This construction can be extended to biaxial nematics by supplementing the three parameters defining the inclination of the main axis by a 2D vector characterizing the projection of a secondary director on the plane normal to the primary one.

+In the framework of the``dry'' nematodynamics, the usage of the vector order parameter enables applying the classical EL formalism to systems with a variable modulus with minimal adjustments.
+However, it doesn't help a harsher problem: the inadequacy of applying Onsager's relations for derivation of a complete set of nematodynamic equations coupling nematic reorientation and flow.
+This procedure involves arbitrary tumbling parameters, and instabilities, forbidden in passive systems have been observed within some range of the latter's values \cite{me22, mebook}, suggesting that substantial changes of the approach are necessary.